 The work that social psychologists contribute to society affects major aspects of our lives.
 Social psychologists generally have a love for their work and a profound sense of accomplishment knowing that their work positively affects multitudes of people everyday.
 Some of the research methods that social psychologists have developed and done in the past have been used for many years and have helped society in numerous ways.
 Modern social psychology research, especially with technology, has become increasingly more in demand as we try to discover how technology affects interpersonal relationships.

 Most social psychology careers in research or teaching require a doctorate degree.
-Careers in “application” may only require a masters degree.
+Careers in “application” may only require a master’s degree.
 Degree programs names vary.
 For example, you can pursue a graduate education in general psychology but have an emphasis in social psychology.
-A masters degree generally takes two years.
+A master’s degree generally takes two years.
 A doctorate in social psychology normally takes 5 years to complete.
 The salary and job outlook depends on specialty and degree level earned.
-Students interested in continuing their education in social psychology can visit our list of the most affordable social psychology masters degree programs.
+Students interested in continuing their education in social psychology can visit our list of the most affordable social psychology graduate programs and resources.